xadlien/python-teaching-environment/README.md

 # Python Teaching Environment
 ## Description
-This repository holds the necessary code to initialize a python teaching environment in digital ocean.
+This repository holds the necessary code to initialize a python teaching environment in digital ocean. *I take no responsibility for any costs associated with this code.
+You will be billed for usage of digital ocean cloud.*
 ## Setup
 ### Update Some Values
 There are two things that need to be checked before running.